Human Evolutionary Genetics

 3 ECTS, 2 SWS

-Please be aware that we moved the starting time to 8:15!
+Please be aware that we moved the starting time back to 8:30!

 You will get an ungraded certificate (pass/fail) for the course.